MHDabdulkader/ML_With_Python_Pandas/README.md

     - other set in code

 # Machine learning with Python.
-Machine learning actions:
       Step 1: Import Data Set in the formate is CVS file.
       Step 2: Clear dublicate data and missing information, such as a lack of a column for a description.
       Step 3: Split the data set for ( X )% for trainning set and ( 100 - X )% for the test set.
       Step 4: Create a Model.
       Step 5: Train the Model.
       Step 6: Make Predictions.
       Step 7: Evaluate and Improve.

-# Libaray:
+# Libaray
   1. Numpy -> multidimensional array for store data set
   2. Pandas -> Data Analysis
   3. MatPlotLib -> X,Y graph in 2D